Ross-Morgan/oxypy/README.md

 - Unchecked methods
 - Transpose methods

+Reasons:
-Methods relating to references are useless due to lack of them in Python.
+- Methods relating to references are useless due to lack of them in Python.
+- Unchecked methods are unneccessary due to the inherent inability to be unsafe.

-Transpose methods are also impossible due to the dynamic type system
+- Transpose methods are also impossible due to the dynamic type system.

 ---